 FFA methodological note on data collection

-Unless otherwise stated, the figures are given as a % of non-unit-linked assets in the tooltips of certain graphs and in the outlooks.
+Unless otherwise stated, quantities are reported as a % of non-unit-linked assets in the tooltips of some charts and in the outlooks.

 1) Green Investments

 Green Bonds: Green Bonds are bonds issued by companies, local governments, states or international organizations that aim to finance activities with an environmental benefit.
 Only Green Bonds that have received a second opinion and comply with the Green Bond Principles or Climate Bond Standards are counted.